bgachara/bgachara.github.io/posts/databases.md

   - Query plan fragments
     - Approach:
       - Physical operators
-        - generate a single query plan and then break it up into partition specific fragments
+        - Generate a single query plan and then break it up into partition specific fragments
-        - most systems implement this
+        - Most systems implement this
       - SQL
-        - rewrite the original query into partition-specific queries
+        - Rewrite the original query into partition-specific queries
-        - allows for local optimization at each node.
+        - Allows for local optimization at each node.
         - *SingleStore* + *Vitess* use this.
     - The efficiency of a distributed join depends on the target tables partitioning schemes
     - One approach is to put entire tables on a single node and then perform the join